olupelumi/FirstBlockchain/README.md

 - Using "or" in non-boolean contexts
 - New Style and Old Style classes in Python
 - Formatting strings with f-strings
+- How to use Postman to request information from an api